xactai/SCALPR-01.5/YoloV4tinyOCR4/README.md

 As already explained, the most legible license plate. is found through a weighted mix of width, edges and speed.
 After checking in, the vehicle increases speed and passes under the camera.
 It can also make a turn to the next floor.
 During this manoeuvre, the number plate widens.
 However, the readability decreases because not only does the speed increase but also because the image is increasingly skewed.
 The easiest way to filter this is to define a region where readability is likely guaranteed; the VEHICLE_rect, in the image above, is marked by a thin blue line.
 In the Config.JSON it is defined by relative numbers.
 For example, "left": 0.234 stands for 0.234*DNN_Rect.width + DNN_Rect.x = 400 pixels left from the input frame.
-Once a vehicle crosses this boundary, the processing is stopped by setting the Done flag and resetting Used.<br>
+Once a vehicle crosses this boundary, the processing is stopped by setting the `Done` flag and resetting `Used`.<br>
 Please note, it only applies to four-wheelers.
 Two-wheelers are best recognized by YoloV4 from their side view.
 In order words, let them take a turn in front of the camera.
+They have their `Done` flag set as soon as they crossed the DNN_Rect.
+#### Inspection
+The 'Inspected' flag is set when a person and a vehicle are nearby for a specified time period.<br>
+It is a rudimentary setup.
+The Euclidean distance from the vehicle to the person is determined.
+If it is small enough, a timer starts running.
+The timer continues as long as a person remains within the defined distance from the vehicle.
+Accidental passers-by are taken into account also.
+Once the vehicle leaves the crime scene, the `Inspected` flag is set or reset, depending on the time measured.
+Two-wheelers are not processed.
+#### OCR
+Once the `Done` flag is set, the OCR engine starts.
+If a license plate is found, the OCR routines try to read the number plate.
+As shown [earlier](https://github.com/xactai/qengineering-01), the result becomes more reliable when the heuristic algorithms work.
+You can enable it with `"Heuristic": true` in the config.json.
+The routine will display " ?? " if an image is unreadable.

 ------------